shimaore/ccnq3/doc/data-dictionary.md

     A special "sofia_profile" key "opensips" is used to send events to a running OpenSIPS process (rather than a FreeSwitch sofia profile).
 See below for more information.

-    A special "sofia_profile" key "registrant" is used to send events to a running registrant process (rather than a FreeSwitch sofia profile).
-See below for more information.

 *   `sip_variables`: {} of global (FreeSwitch) variables; defaults to {}

     The idea is that these can be used on a per-host basis by additional dialplans, profiles, etc.